-NLG802 is a novel chemical entity and a prodrug of indoximod.
-NLG802 is intended to increase bioavailability and exposure to indoximod above the levels currently achievable by direct oral administration of indoximod.
-We filed a new IND with the FDA in the first quarter of 2017 for this investigational drug and the first patient was dosed with NLG802 in a Phase 1 trial in July 2017.
-The purpose of this standard Phase 1 study is to assess preliminary safety and to determine the RP2D for subsequent evaluations.
-NLG802 is a new chemical entity with potential for expansion of our intellectual property position both within and outside the United States.
+NLG802 is a prodrug of indoximod.
+NLG802 is intended to increase bioavailability and exposure to indoximod above the levels currently achievable by direct oral administration of the original formulation of indoximod.
+We filed an Investigational New Drug application, or IND, with the FDA in the first quarter of 2017 and the first patient was dosed with NLG802 in a Phase 1 clinical trial in July 2017.
+The purpose of this Phase 1 trial is to assess preliminary safety and to determine the recommended dose for subsequent Phase 2 evaluations.
+NLG802 is a new chemical entity with patent coverage into 2036.
+We are also pursuing international patent coverage for NLG802.